T0pCyber/hawk.github.io/documentation.md

 1. Azure Active Directory
     - Global Reader
-2. Exchange Online Admin Center. ***We recommend you create a custom group.*** The following permissions need to be assigned to the group and the user that will be doing the investigation assigned to that group.
+2. Exchange Online Admin Center. ***We recommend you create a new custom admin role.*** The following permissions need to be assigned to the group and the user that will be doing the investigation assigned to that group.
 If you don't want to create a custom group, you can also assign the user to ***Compliance Management*** or ***Organization Managment***.
 But that is a lot power.
     - User Options
     - View-Only Audit Log
     - View-Only Configuration